 DEBIT CARD SAFETY

 We use our debit cards to pull money from the local ATMs in the local currency.
 Generally, we look for ATMs that have guards nearby or are at least connected to the bank and use them during banking hours.
 No matter where they are located I always pull on the card reader and pick at the keyboard.
-If either of them are loose we move on to another ATM.
+If either of them is loose we move on to another ATM.
 Card skimmers are not uncommon.
 Since we move around quite a bit it would be a royal pain to have our cards compromised.
 Besides this, the Bolivian post office is on strike right now.

 Before we leave the little ATM room we split the money and hide it in the secret pockets we have sewn into all our clothes.
 We also keep only a small amount of money in our checking account associated with the ATM.
 That way, if it is stolen and the thief begins to pull out money before we can get it canceled our risk is limited.